-A functional block diagram of the UART is shown in Figure 1.
+The functional block diagram is shown in Figure 1.

 1.4 Industry Standard(s) Compliance Statement

 The UART peripheral is based on the industry standard TL16C550 asynchronous communications element, which is a functional upgrade of the TL16C450.
 Any deviations in supported functions are indicated in Table 1.